 Since the European Business Summits' business is greatly affected, EBS has placed some employees on part time or on 'economic unemployment due to force majeure' at this time until 19th of April (subject to revision).
 Those who will continue working will work from home.
-SHERPA's main contact Anya Gregory continues to work from home (with some flexibility) to continue working on the SHERPA project.
-All meetings scheduled for advocacy or otherwise will take place online.
+All meetings scheduled for advocacy or otherwise took place online.